Subscribe to get access

 The project will be owned by Three Nations Energy, a Limited Partnership formed by the Athabasca Chipewyan First Nation, Mikisew Cree First Nation and Fort Chipewyan Métis Local 125 — three neighbouring Indigenous communities in Fort Chipewyan.
 ATCO.
 It’s an energy infrastructure company, will be a partner in the project.

 Funding for the project comes from the Clean Energy for Rural and Remote Communities program.
 The six-year, $220-million program aims to reduce reliance on diesel in rural and remote indigenous communities.
 All consequently by deploying and demonstrating renewable energy.
 Thereby also encouraging energy efficiency and building local skills and capacity.
-It is part of the Government of Canada’s Investing in Canada infrastructure plan.
-The plan overall is more than $180-billion investment over 12 years.
+It is part of the Government of Investing in infrastructure plan.
+The plan overall is more than investment over 12 years.

 All as a result in public transit projects, green infrastructure, social infrastructure, trade.
-As well as transportation routes and Canada’s rural and northern communities.
+As well as transportation routes and rural and northern communities.

 To follow on Twitter: @NRCan (http://twitter.com/nrcan)